Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 - Kogarasumaru: (小鴉丸) The “little crow.”
 A Japanese tachi sword believed to be forged by legendary Japanese swordsmith Amakuni.
 Currently part of the Japanese Imperial Collection.

 - Kotetsu: (虎徹) Kotetsu refers to a Japanese swordsmith who lived during the Edo period.
 Thus, the name is nowadays used to refer to famous blades made by him.
 Of note, Shinsengumi captain Kondo Isami’s sword is often mistaken to be a Kotetsu, although have determined it is not.

 - Lobera: The “wolf slayer.”
 Sword and symbol of power of Saint Ferdinand III of Castile.
 Currently conserved at Seville Cathedral.

 - Masamune: The name is often mistaken to be that of a historical Japanese sword, when it is actually the family name of Japan’s greatest swordsmith.
-Actual blades forged by the legendary swordsmith typically also have the name as a suffix.
+Actual blades forged by the legendary swordsmith typically also use the name as a suffix.
 For example, the Fudo Masamune.

 - Shichishito: Translated as the seven-branched sword and an archeological find currently conserved at the Isonokami Shrine of Japan.
 Believed to be an ancient gift from the Korean Kingdom of Baekje to Japan (Yamato).
 In the 80s, Shichishito was featured as the main weapon in Taito’s Fudō Myōō Den video game.